suika3-community/suika3/README.md

 provided to configure the behavior mode.
 Note that save data specifications may not be compatible across releases.
 For a single product, please fix and lock the major release version to be used.

+### Does it support DLC or in-app purchases?

+No, it doesn't, and there are no plans to support them.

+Instead, please assume a subscription-based distribution model, like Apple Arcade.
+In this model, a visual novel becomes a work that is read for a long time—much like a book—and is monetized through continuous viewing and playtime, similar to YouTube videos.

+The visual novel market on mobile cannot survive unless it adapts to this long-tail distribution.

+Even if the project is supported by a small number of core fans, I recommend selling merchandise rather than relying on DLC.
+Additional content should be provided as free app updates rather than being split into paid segments; the work should always remain a single, unified experience.

+At present, this remains a forward-looking perspective.
+However, in-app monetization models—particularly those resembling gambling mechanics—may face increasing regulatory restrictions depending on regional policies.
+It is possible that such regulations could expand and become a broader global standard over time.

+For this reason, building a business model that does not rely on in-app purchases is not only a risk mitigation strategy, but also a path toward more sustainable revenue.
+More importantly, it allows each work to remain available, discoverable, and continuously played—enabling it to be appreciated and loved over the long term.

+Furthermore, platform holders are the core of distribution and essential business partners.
+On mobile and consoles, it’s necessary to design projects based not only on "what you want to create" but also on "what kind of experience the platformer expects."
+This might seem like a different dimension from pure artistic creation.
+However, as a professional creator, this is an indispensable process for delivering your work sustainably.

+Game subscription services are still an emerging and evolving market.
+By contributing to its growth at this stage, creators are well positioned to build strong relationships with platform holders and benefit from increased visibility and support.
+Early participation in shaping the ecosystem is likely to be rewarded as the market matures.

+This is the core strategy of the Suika3 project.